Steroid inhalers, also called corticosteroid inhalers, are anti-inflammatory sprays or powders that you breathe in.

 The following tips may help reduce the side effects of steroid inhalers:

-- use your inhaler exactly as you've been shown – speak to your doctor or nurse if you're not sure how to use your inhaler correctly
+- use your inhaler exactly as you've been shown – speak to a doctor or nurse if you're not sure how to use your inhaler correctly

 - rinse your mouth out with water and spit it out or brush your teeth after using your inhaler

-If you're taking a high dose for a long period of time, you may be given a special steroid treatment card that explains how you can reduce the risk of side effects.
+If you're taking a high dose for a long period of time, you may be given a blue steroid treatment card that explains how you can reduce the risk of side effects.
+You may also be given a red steroid emergency card.

 Using steroid inhalers with other medicines, food or alcohol